Shanghai Triad

 Shanghai Triad is a 1995 Chinese crime-drama film, directed by Zhang Yimou and starring Gong Li.
 The script is written by Bi Feiyu based on Li Xiao's 1994 novel Rules of a Clan (门规).
 The film is set in the criminal underworld of 1930s Shanghai, Republic of China and spans seven days.
 Shanghai Triad's Chinese title reads "Row, row, row to Grandma Bridge", refers to a well known traditional Chinese lullaby.

-The film was the last collaboration between Zhang Yimou and actress Gong Li in the 1990s, thus ending a successful partnership that had begun with Zhang's debut, Red Sorghum, and had evolved into a romantic relationship as well.
+The film was the seventh collaboration between director Zhang Yimou and actress Gong Li, ending a successful partnership that had begun with Zhang's debut, Red Sorghum (1987), and had evolved into a romantic relationship as well.
 With the wrapping of filming for Shanghai Triad the two agreed to end their relationship both professionally and personally.
-Gong Li and Zhang Yimou would not work together again until 2006's Curse of the Golden Flower.
+Zhang and Gong would not work together again until 2006's Curse of the Golden Flower.